 Plan for some alone time.
-Every bride and groom need a few minutes alone to help calm down and prepare for what’s to come so we can enjoy the moment.
+Every bride and groom needs a few minutes alone to help calm down and prepare for what’s to come so we can enjoy the moment.

 Just breathe.
-Deep breathing can help calm our nerves so we can stay present in the moment..
+Deep breathing can help calm our nerves so we can stay present at the moment.